 Now that you know how to throw an outdoor baby shower, it’s time to take the first step: sending out your invitations.
 Our baby shower cards make it easy to track RSVPs, attach registries, and send guests quick updates via email.
 Here are a few party ideas to choose from, according to some popular baby shower themes.

-BBQ theme: If you want a laid-back baby shower, opt for a cookout, either at a park or in someone’s backyard.
+If you want a laid-back baby shower, opt for a baby-q, either at a park or in someone’s backyard.
 Use mason jars with simple summery blooms like daisies as a simple, rustic centerpiece.

-Picnic theme: A picnic theme is perfect for a yard or the park.
+A picnic theme is perfect for a yard or a park.
 Send out a baby shower invite with one of these cards and remember to pack lots of blankets for them to sit on.
 Skip the baby shower games and offer seasonal field games instead.

 Outdoor baby shower ideas